latex3/unicode-math/README.markdown

 Please see the PDF documentation for full details.
 A simple beginning is:

     \usepackage{unicode-math}
-    \setmathfont{xits-math.otf}

 Most LaTeX math should still work after this.
 (Let me know if it doesn't.)
-Furthermore, it will be in a different font.
+Furthermore, it will be in typeset in Latin Modern Math, which is similar to Computer Modern.

 REQUIREMENTS